 Some golfers choose to wear gloves on both hands.
 This is most common in a few specific situations:

-- Wet Weather: When it's raining or extremely humid, maintaining a grip on the club a challenge for both hands.
+- Wet Weather: When it's raining or extremely humid, maintaining a grip on the club is a challenge for both hands.
 Wearing a pair of specialized rain gloves, which often become tackier when wet, can provide a massive advantage and prevent the club from flying out of your hands.

 - Cold Weather: In cold conditions, a pair of thicker, thermal golf gloves can keep your hands warm.
 Cold hands become stiff and lose feeling, making it difficult to swing properly.
 Wearing two gloves provides the necessary insulation to maintain control.